-There are some exclusions to be aware of though, such as if your company has connected companies or charities that are already claiming the Allowance, you are a public authority or you have a public nature (unless you are a registered charity).
-There are also some quirks with regards to service companies to note too.
+There are some exclusions to be aware of though, such as if your company has connected companies or charities that are already claiming the Allowance, you are a public authority or you have a public nature (unless you are a registered charity) and larger companies where the total National Insurance liability is more than £100,000.

 You can use your own payroll software or HM Revenue & Customs’ Basic PAYE Tools (whichever you use), to claim the Employment Allowance.
 If your accountant or payroll bureau prepares your payroll for you, they should take care of claiming the Allowance, but it’s worth double-checking with them.